❓ Where can I get NewsPrints?

 ❓ What programs do you use to make comics?

-Clip Studio for thumbnails, drawing, inking, and word bubbles.
-Photoshop for coloring, lettering, and .gif animation.
+Clip Studio for drawing, inking, and word bubbles.
+Photoshop for thumbnailing, coloring, lettering, and .gif animation.
+Google Sketchup for 3D models for backgrounds.
 I also use a Wacom Intuos5, since we’re talking shop. ;D

 ❓ Do you have tutorials?
 What advice do you have for a new artist?